-BEAH is a web-based referral system through which healthcare providers can refer patients with asthma to housing officials for inspections in Providence and Pawtucket.
+Breathe Easy At Home is a web-based referral system through which healthcare providers can refer patients with asthma to housing officials for inspections in Providence and Pawtucket.
 Inspections are made for families with a child with poorly controlled asthma and whose rental housing is suspected to have substandard conditions that may be triggering the child's asthma.
 Asthma triggers such as the presence of cockroaches, mice, and mold or moisture problems can cause serious issues for some children with asthma.

-BEAH is a voluntary program.
-Once parent consent is received, the BEAH process includes the provider’s referral to the city/town code inspector, the inspection report and notice of violation, reinspections, and enforcement against the landlord if necessary.
+Breathe Easy At Home is a voluntary program.
+Once parent consent is received, the Breathe Easy At Home process includes the provider’s referral to the city/town code inspector, the inspection report and notice of violation, reinspections, and enforcement against the landlord if necessary.
 The referring healthcare provider can track the process through KIDSNET, Rhode Island’s confidential, computerized child health information system.
 The case remains open until all housing code violations have been corrected.

-The BEAH Program is in the pilot stage and not yet available to everyone.
-The Program may expand to more providers in Providence and Pawtucket in the future.
+The Breathe Easy At Home Project is in the pilot stage and not yet available to everyone.
+The Project may expand to more providers in Providence and Pawtucket in the future.

 Learn about your child’s asthma triggers.
 If your home has cockroaches, mice, and mold or moisture problems, speak to your landlord about fixing the problems and determine what you can do to help.
-If your healthcare provider is participating in BEAH, enroll in the program or talk to your landlord yourself about fixing problems that affect your child’s asthma. (more) Take steps to reduce the asthma triggers that you can control (more), including using non-toxic cleaners. more
+If your healthcare provider is participating in BEAH, enroll in the program or talk to your landlord yourself about fixing problems that affect your child’s asthma. more Take steps to reduce the asthma triggers that you can control more, including using non-toxic cleaners. more

 If asthma triggers such as the presence of cockroaches, mice, and mold or moisture problems are in the child’s home, provide educational materials and/or a referral to a certified asthma educator.
-Contact BEAH@health.ri.gov for information on how to participate in BEAH.
+Contact us for information on how to participate in BEAH.
 Once you become a BEAH Provider, you should follow these steps:

 The BEAH Program trains city/town inspectors to identify asthma triggers that are also housing code violations.
 All inspection results are available to the provider through KIDSNET.
 After a referral is received, the inspector should follow these steps: